aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to EXCEL in Android via Java" h2="Transform PS to EXCEL within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Integrating the feature of PS to EXCEL conversion within your android applications can be beneficial in many ways.
+It can help you to create, edit, and manipulate spreadsheets in a variety of formats, including XLSX, XLS, ODS, CSV, and HTML.
+Moreover, it can help you to perform calculations, format cells, and generate charts.

+<h2>How Aspose.Total Helps for PS to Excel Conversion</h2>
-You can integrate PS to EXCEL conversion feature within your android applications in two step process.
+Aspose.Total for Android via Java is a suite of APIs that can help you to convert PS to EXCEL in two step process.
 Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert PS to XLSX.
 Secondly, you can convert XLSX to EXCEL by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
 Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.

+Aspose.PDF for Android via Java is a PDF document manipulation API that can help you to convert PDF documents to other popular file formats such as XLSX, XLS, ODS, CSV, and HTML.
+It can also help you to create, edit, and manipulate PDF documents.
+Moreover, it can help you to perform calculations, format cells, and generate charts.

+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that can help you to convert XLSX to EXCEL.
+It can also help you to create, edit, and manipulate spreadsheets in a variety of formats, including XLSX, XLS, ODS, CSV, and HTML.
+Moreover, it can help you to perform calculations, format cells, and generate charts.

+In conclusion, Aspose.Total for Android via Java is a suite of APIs that can help you to convert PS to EXCEL in two step process.
+It can help you to create, edit, and manipulate spreadsheets in a variety of formats, including XLSX, XLS, ODS, CSV, and HTML.
+Moreover, it can help you to perform calculations, format cells, and generate charts.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}